-Craft of writing poetry, drama, fiction, and non-fiction to aid the student; examples by professional writers.
-Conducted primarily as a workshop focusing on in-depth criticism of longer form work by students.
+Craft of writing poetry, drama, fiction, and non-fiction to aid the Craft of writing poetry, drama, fiction, and creative non-fiction with an eye toward publication.
+Craft of literary editing and evaluation of submissions to create a literary journal/publication.
+Analysis of examples by professional writers, editors, and publications.
+Conducted primarily as a workshop focusing on in-depth criticism of original student work and work submitted to student editors for publication consideration.
 (L)